-Pursuant to Section 2.13, Financial Requirements, of the Three-Way Contract, the MyCare Ohio Plan (MCOP) shall adhere to the financial measures, standards and reporting requirements contained therein.
-In addition, the MCOP shall adhere to the prompt pay standards set forth in Section 5.1.9. of the Three-Way Contract.
+- 1. Pursuant to Section 2.13, Financial Requirements, of the Three-Way Contract, the MyCare Ohio Plan (MCOP) shall adhere to the financial measures, standards, and reporting requirements contained therein. - 2.
+The MCOP shall adhere to the prompt pay standards set forth in Section 5.1.9. of the Three-Way Contract. - 3.
 Annual and quarterly cost reports shall be revised in accordance with the actuaries' observation log or as otherwise instructed by ODM.